MichaelLee826/Moco/README.md

 # Moco
 This is a Moco-app for Android.

-Step 1: git add filenameor foldername/    # make sure you don't forget "/"
+Step 1: git add filename or foldername/                           # make sure you don't forget "/"

 Step 2: git commit -m"your comments"